-- At the electrical panel, the furnace or heater breaker must be turned on. - Turn the furnace switch located on the bottom of the thermostat to ON.
+At the electrical panel, the furnace or heater breaker must be turned on.

+You simply need to turn the furnace switch located on the bottom of the thermostat to ON.
 And adjust your temperature gauge to the desired temperature.

-If your furnace does not come on, check your propane tanks to be sure they are not empty (PROPANE TANKS ARE LOCATED AT THE FRONT OF THE BOAT THE APPLIANCE SIDE).
+If your furnace does not come on check your propane tanks to be sure they are not empty (PROPANE TANKS ARE LOCATED AT THE BACK OF THE BOAT THE APPLIANCE SIDE).